Step away from the emergency button, please.

 "I’m not giving up hope just yet.
 Detroit is a damn good team, and they

-, and that would be a tough win for any team.
+were playing at home, and that would be a tough win for any team.
 And

-I was expecting .500 hockey this season, and they’re still
+of course, I was expecting .500 hockey this season, and they’re still

-, so no reason to panic just yet.
+above that mark, so no reason to panic just yet.
 Chalk the last two

 games up to experience, and move on."